Rade58/r3f-portal-scene/README.md

 So we are going to access `nodes` property of the model we get from useGLTF

 And what is great is that nodes have names we gave them in blender

+That way it is easy to destructure the object

+# We are not going to use `<primitive>` because we want to apply our own material to the Mesh

+# For positioning (centering), I'm not going to use `Center` component

+We need to access mesh from nodes, then we use `position` property to position object